-The full project environment risk register is attached to the CEMP.
+Both the full project environment risk register are attached to the CEMP's.
 However, below is an extract of the risk register which guides management of risk associated with pollution aspects.
 The risk assessment can be found on the following pages and involves: